mahrokhnz/chatroom/README.md

 - **Real-time Messaging**: Instant communication between multiple users using WebSocket technology.
 - **User Authentication**: Secure login and signup functionality to protect user data.
 - **Chat Rooms**: Join or create chat rooms to connect with others in private or group conversations.
-- **Responsive Design**: Optimized for use on desktops, tablets, and smartphones.

 ## Built With